ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 ABNF:
 : Augmented Backus-Naur Form, a format used to represent permissible strings in a protocol or language, as defined in {{RFC5234}}.
+  The rules defined in {{Appendix B of RFC5234}} are imported implictly.

 Internet Date/Time Format:
 : The date/time format defined in section 3 of this document.